0xTahir/modernize-aspnetapp/README.md

 # Modernizing Legacy ASP.NET App with Containers

 In this post I am going to modernize a legacy ASP.NET 2.0 web application using <b>Visual Studio 2017</b> and <b>Dockers</b> on <b>Windows 10 Enterprise</b>.
-App moderinization to containers dont need any code change at all.
+App moderinization to containers dont require any code change at all.
 A complex app might require some configuration change when going on to multiple containers.
 Benefit of running an application inside a container is isolation and portability.
 Once an application is inside a container it can be moved to any platform on-prem or on cloud which supports Containers.

 1. Make sure the Dockers is running and then <b>Switch to Windows containers</b>.
 <img src="https://github.com/AlgoNinja/modernize-aspnetapp/blob/master/images/01.png" />